bestia-dev/dropbox_backup_to_external_disk_1/README.md

 Later, use `$ dropbox_backup_to_external_disk --help` to get all the instructions and commands.

+## Warning

+I don't know why, but WSL2 sometimes does not see all the folders of the external disk.
+Instead of 12000 folders it sees only 28 ???
+Be careful !
+I then restart my Win10 and the problem magically disappears.

 [comment]: # (lmake_md_to_doc_comments segment end A)

 ## development